Securing Workload Data: Attestation and Provenance in Non-Human Identity Frameworks

 import hashlib data = 'sensitive data' hash_value = hashlib.sha256(data.encode()).hexdigest() print(f'SHA256 Hash: {hash_value}')

 By implementing these steps and leveraging the right tools, you can significantly enhance your workload data provenance.
-Next, we'll explore the benefits of adopting NHI frameworks with attestation and provenance.
+Next, we'll explore the practical benefits of adopting NHI frameworks with attestation and provenance.

 Enhancing Security and Compliance with Data Provenance